smartcontractkit/documentation/src/pages/chainlink-nodes/v1/using-forwarder.md

    <ClickToZoom src='/images/chainlink-nodes/node-operators/forwarder/factorycreatetransactions.jpg' />

 1. Right-click on each contract address and open it in a new tab.
-1. At this point, you should have one tab displaying the Operator contract and one tab displaying the Forwarder contract.
+1. At this point, you should have one tab displaying the operator contract and one tab displaying the forwarder contract.

    <ClickToZoom src='/images/chainlink-nodes/node-operators/forwarder/operator.jpg' />
       <ClickToZoom src='/images/chainlink-nodes/node-operators/forwarder/forwarder.jpg' />